 Cuba: Building models of multi-stakeholder governance at national, regional, and international levels that are open, transparent, and inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.
 Strengthening the work of the Working Group on Internet governance in an open and inclusive process that ensures a mechanism for the full and active participation of governments, the private sector and civil society of developed and developing countries, including organizations and relevant international and intergovernmental forums, with the purpose of making proposals for action on Internet governance.

-Columbia:
+Columbia: Promoting interoperability at international levels, allowing to share information in the fields of intellectual property, biodiversity and crime.

 Ensuring that the Internet remains open, unconstrained by technology mandates and burdensome regulation, and free of limitations on what, when, and how users can communicate, access information, and build community.